Atelier-Epita/Documentation/tech/k8s-cluster/README.md

 An ip address pool has been deployed in the `metallb-system` namespace with the name `default`, and the ip range `10.69.17.200-10.69.17.254`.

+*Warning: In order to have the ip range working, all the traffic from the range is redirected to the `master-1` node using `policy-based-forwarding` on the palo alto router.*